Kong/docs.konghq.com/app/docs/0.5.x/clustering.md

 ## 3. Adding new nodes to a cluster

 Every Kong node that points to the same datastore needs to join in a cluster with the other nodes.
 A Kong Cluster is made of at least two Kong nodes pointing to the same datastore.

 Every time a new Kong node is being started it will register its first local, non-loopback, IPv4 address to the datastore.
-When that happens, it will also try to join any other node that has previously registered its address as well.

-Sometimes the automatically determined address is not always the appropriate one.
-You can override the advertised address by specifiying your own custom address in the `advertise` property in the [cluster settings][cluster].
+When another node is being started, it will query the datastore for nodes that have previously registered themselves, and join them using the IP address stored.
+If the auto-detected IP address is wrong, you can customize what address is being advertised to other nodes by using the `advertise` property in the [cluster settings][cluster].

+A Kong node only needs to join one another node in a cluster, and it will automatically discover the entire cluster.

 ## 4. Removing nodes from a cluster

 Everytime a new Kong node is stopped, that node will try to gracefully remove itself from the cluster.
-When a node has been successfully removed from a cluster, its state transitions to `left`.
+When a node has been successfully removed from a cluster, its state transitions from `alive` to `left`.

 To gracefully stop and remove a node from the cluster just execute the `kong quit` or `kong stop` CLI commands.

+When a node is not reachable for whatever reason, its state transitions to `failed`.
+Kong will automatically try to re-join a failed node just in case it becomes available again.
+You can exclude a failed node from the cluster in two ways:

-You can `force-leave` a `failed` node from the cluster using the [`kong cluster force-leave`][cli-cluster] CLI command.
+* Using the [`kong cluster force-leave`][cli-cluster] CLI command
+* Using the [API][cluster-api-remove].

 Check the [Node Failures](#node-failures) paragraph for more info.

 ## 5. Checking the cluster state

 You can check the cluster state, its nodes and the state of each node in two ways.

-#### Using the CLI

-By using the [`kong cluster members`][cli-cluster] CLI command.
+* By using the [`kong cluster members`][cli-cluster] CLI command.
 The output will include each node name, address and status in the cluster.
 The state can be `active` if a node is reachable, `failed` if it's status is currently unreachable or `left` if the node has been removed from the cluster.

-#### Using the API

-Another way to check the state of the cluster is by making a request to the Admin API at the [cluster status endpoint][cluster-endpoint].
+* Another way to check the state of the cluster is by making a request to the Admin API at the [cluster status endpoint][cluster-api-status].

 ## 6. Network Assumptions